Which Came First: The Anxiety or the ADHD?

 At what point should a parent seek a diagnosis and treatment for an anxious child?
 “When the fear or the worry is severe, and not appropriate for the child’s stage of development,” says Costello, clinical professor of pediatrics at the Boston University School of Medicine and Chief of Ambulatory Pediatrics at Boston Medical Center.
 “If the anxiety is causing them to perseverate about something when they ought to be thinking about other things, or it’s making it difficult for them to access the curriculum at school or engage with their peers, then it reaches a level that we would call clinical anxiety disorder.”

 Anxiety disorder is a broad term that applies to various specific manifestations of anxiety.
-Below are nine of the most common — and symptoms of each.

-- Generalized anxiety disorder Children with generalized anxiety worry about frightening scenarios such as a family member dying suddenly or a bomb falling on their house.
+- Generalized anxiety disorder Children with generalized anxiety disorder worry about frightening scenarios such as a family member dying suddenly or a bomb falling on their house.
 When severe, it becomes a constant feeling of doom and the child can’t stop thinking about terrible events.

 - Social anxiety disorder is a severe, paralyzing fear about being embarrassed in public.
 “This could mean that a child is so anxious about making a mistake while playing the piano in front of friends that she can’t do it — the anxiety paralyzes her,” explains Dr. Costello.